lucas-santoni/sqli-platform/README.md

 nothing%" UNION SELECT pass, nickname, email FROM users#
 ```

-Resulting in the following complete query :
+Resulting in the following complete query:

 ```sql